szabgab/dancer-spa-book-source/manuscript/server-side-error-handling.md

 `404 Not Found` is one of the most common error messages on the Internet.
 It happens if we try to access a page that does not exist.
 Either because we clieck on a wrong link, we have typed in the wrong URL, or because the page was removed and no redirect was put in place.

 `500 Internal Server Error` is another very common error message.
 We will get it if there is an exception in the code.
 Either one that we ourself generated, for example a call to `opern or die`, something a module we use generated, or because we have made some coding error, or because we have not veryfied the input and the user supplied some data we were not expecting.

+`400 Bad Request` usually indicates bad input from the client.

+`401 Unauthorized` when the client tries to access a page that requires authentication, but the user has not provided credentials. (e.g. the client trying to access the profile editing page, but have not logged in yet.)

+`403 Forbidden` when the client tries to access a page that requires authentication and proper rights.
+The client has authenticated but does not have the privilages for the specific action. (eg. a user trying to see the private pages of another user, or a regular user trying to access admin pages.)

 ![code/errors/bin/errors.psgi](code/errors/bin/errors.psgi)